dailystory/docs/articles/changelog/2021/march.md

 * Add support for Vidyard videos
 * When updating the segment don't use the cache
 * Better error message when tenant not found
+* Bug with how draw is calculated in datatable

 ## March 14, 2021
 * Optimize task processing when queue is full
 * Optimize is in segment logic